Alliance for a Triumphant Benin

-The Alliance for a Triumphant Benin (Alliance pour un Bénin Triomphant, ABT) is a political alliance in Benin led by Abdoulaye Bio Tchané.
+The Alliance for a Triumphant Benin (Alliance pour un Bénin Triomphant, ABT) is a political alliance in Benin formerly led by Abdoulaye Bio Tchané.

 History

 The alliance received 3.7% of the vote in the 2015 parliamentary elections, winning two seats.
+After changes in the election laws in 2018, most parties were effectively prevented from fielding candidates in future parliamentary elections.
+Abdoulaye Bio Tchané went on to become the head of the Republican Bloc.